-Integration of new services in the platform
+Integration of new services

 As described in previous sections, the LTOS platform has developed a user registration and management process and associated a pre-allocated pool of resources.
 The link between the users and the resources are the science gateways or other services that can help users in easily use the resources.